fingerpich/my-react-starter/README.md

 # ES6 React boilerplate using Webpack

-Simple and optimized React boilerplate.
+ Its a boilerplate for React, Redux, Thunk, Firebase applications. it also uses ES6, Esdoc, babel, Webpack to generate es5 javascript code.

- ## Starting the dev server
+# Starting the dev server

  Make sure you have Node.js installed.